 Aside from the plastic both pens are really excellent overall and have some of the nicest knurling on their grip of any pens sold today.

 Prices can vary considerably based on the current demand, season, and even if you want black or silver.
-That said the Rapid Pro is generally the cheaper of the two.
+That said the Rapid Pro was generally the cheaper of the two, but throughout 2019 the Rotring 600 got cheaper and cheaper, making it almost always more affordable than the Rapid Pro.

 The Rotring 600 does have a lot of price fluctuations when not sold through official dealers, so if you aren’t in a rush, you can save a fair bit.